IgorsKolcins/lmu-aingineer/README.md

 # LMU AIngineer (alpha)

-This is app allows you to select existing LMU car setup file (.svm) and ask AI to make changes to it.
+This app allows you to select an existing LMU car setup file (.svm) and ask the AI to make changes to it.

 App uses Google Gemini 2.5 Flash in a free plan.